cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## What we learned from testing early concepts

-The low-fidelity concepts we built were a quick way to test different directions.
-We learned a lot by testing these with seniors, library-goers, and newcomers to Canada:
+Early on, we built and tested low-fidelity concepts.
+This was a quick way to test different directions.
+We learned a lot by putting these in front of seniors, library-goers, and newcomers to Canada.
+Here are a few of the insights we learned:
  * Make the purpose and value of the service clear and have a strong call to action.
  * Be explicit about which government or law enforcement entity will receive the report.
  * Use language that resonnates with victims: